Introduction

 <!-- XX: Insert a knowledge drop related to this project. -->

-The second of the three prior questions tells the student to, in the QMD, assign the result of the pipe to a new variable, often x.
-We then tell the student to Cmd/Ctrl + Enter this code, followed by “CP/CR,” so that the workspace includes a copy of x.
+The second question tells the student to, in the QMD, assign the result of the pipe to a new variable, often x

 ### Exercise 9

-Place your cursor on the line where the pipe is assigned to x,
+Place your cursor on the line where the pipe is assigned to `x`, run `Cmd/Ctrl + Enter`, thus ensuring that the workspace also includes a copy of `x`.

 CP/CR.